Bangladesh to cut rice import duty to cool local prices

-DHAKA Bangladesh will lower tax on rice imports in a bid to cool record-high local prices amid dwindling state reserves, the country's commerce minister said on Tuesday.
+DHAKA (Reuters) - Bangladesh will lower tax on rice imports in a bid to cool record-high local prices amid dwindling state reserves, the country's commerce minister said on Tuesday.

 Domestic rice prices reached an all-time high in May after flash floods hit local output and state rice stocks plunged to 10-year lows.